 Harps are one of the only string instruments that use colors to indicate notes.
 C strings are red, and F strings are black or blue.
 All other strings are white.

-Take the overall build quality of your harp into consideration when buying.
+Take the overall build quality of the harp into consideration.
 Though it may seem prudent to save money upfront, a poorly constructed harp may need expensive repairs down the line.
 It may even fail.
 Check the condition of the wood (keeping an eye out for cracks and warping), and inspect levers and pedals for functionality.
 Tension on the strings should feel consistent throughout its range.
-Buying from a well-known manufacturer with a focus on craftsmanship often makes the endeavor more worthwhile.
+Looking at models from a well-known manufacturer with a focus on craftsmanship often makes the endeavor more worthwhile.

 If you have a 3- to 5-foot lap harp, transportation won’t be much of an issue.
 However, a 6-foot harp may need something known as a “harp cart” or “harp caddy” to help roll to its destination.
 These carts are much like the dollies used for moving, but they’re specifically designed for a harp’s shape.
 Always keep a cover on your harp when moving it.